qml.math

 fidelity(state0, state1[, check_state, c_dtype])

-Compute the fidelity for two states (a state can be a state vector or a density matrix) acting on quantum systems with the same size.
+Compute the fidelity for two states (given as density matrices) acting on quantum systems with the same size.

 frobenius_inner_product(A, B[, normalize, like])